cetz-package/cetz/src/canvas.typ

 #import "styles.typ"
 #import "process.typ"

+/// Set up a Canvas for drawing
+///
+/// - length (length,ratio): Used to specify what 1 coordinate unit is.
+If given a ration, that ratio is
+///   relative to the containing elements width!
+/// - body (none,array,element): A code block in which functions from `draw.typ` have been called.
+/// - background (none,color): A color to be used for the background of the canvas.
+/// - debug (bool): Shows the bounding boxes of each element when `true`.
+/// -> content
 #let canvas(length: 1cm, debug: false, background: none, body) = layout(ly => style(st => {
   if body == none {
     return []